Every year, MJA members receive thousands of press materials and pitches from PR agencies and communications teams

 Countless PR agencies and communications teams claim to understand how journalists think, and what we need, and boast ‘special relationships’ with key journalists.
 So, in an effort to champion those who really do ‘get it’ and improve the standard of releases and press materials MJA members receive, in 2018 the MJA launched a unique award for excellence in PR.

-The award, which is supported by the Healthcare Communications Association, is the only one of its kind which is judged by journalists, for journalists.
+The award, which is supported by the Healthcare Communications Association, and Stempra, is the only one of its kind which is judged by journalists, for journalists.
 It recognises best practice in strategy and implementation, rather than just focus on the specific media results achieved.

 MJA Chair, Dr Lawrence McGinty says: “We know this award may lead to some raised eyebrows, but I doubt there is a journalist in the land who has not quoted a press release, or used a well-written one as the springboard for a story.